At a Glance

 Samsung has always produced an aesthetically beautiful product.
 The Samsung Chef Collection range is no exception.

 The finish is visually appealing.
 It is black matte instead of stainless steel.
-Only Viking and BlueStar offer colors in a professional range.
+Only Viking, La Cornue, and BlueStar offer custom color finishes in a professional range.

 The only downside is most matte finishes can scratch revealing the shiny stainless-steel underneath.